joachimnielandt/oxygen-not-included-be-nl-translation/README.md

-# oxygen-not-included-be-nl-translation
+# About
-Flemish translation of Oxygen Not Included
+Flemish translation of Oxygen Not Included.

+# Changelog
+- 2023/05/22 - started translation based on Steam version of `strings_template.pot`